Loading Events

 Room: Cruse Studio

-A small selection of sizes and shapes is fine (filberts, flats and rounds)1/4in to 1in in size.
+BRUSHES: A small selection of sizes and shapes is fine (filberts, flats and rounds)and sizes (1/4” to 1 ½”).
 These can come in ready- made packs from some outlets.
-Larger blending brushes, fans, old toothbrushes or decorating brushes are handy for large areas and textures.
-Nylon brushes with some spring to them are preferable.

 SUPPORTS: